kerimoyle/cellml-specification/src/reference/examples/resets/reset_usecase_3_resetatinitialpoint.rst

 **Description:** This example shows that reset evaluation can happen throughout the simulation, including the very beginning.

+.. container:: shortlist

     Note that:

     - all elements are in the same component;
     - the order values of resets are not shown;
     - all variables have :code:`dimensionless` units;
     - the initial conditions hold when :code:`t = 0`.

 .. code-block:: text